 Qualified Military Service.
-"Qualified Military Service" is any period of time for which you are absent for military service under leave granted by the University or required by federal law, provided that you return to employment while your right to reemployment is protected by federal law.
+"Qualified Military Service" is any period of time for which you are absent for military service under leave granted by the University or Hospital or required by federal law, provided that you return to employment while your right to reemployment is protected by federal law.

 Vesting Year.
-A "Vesting Year" is any Plan Year in which you complete 1,000 or more Hours of Service for the University.
-Your Vesting Years will include any service you performed as an employee of Thomas Jefferson University Hospitals, Inc. or Jefferson University Physicians, provided that you transferred to the University following a termination of employment with either of those two employers.
+A "Vesting Year" is any Plan Year in which you complete 1,000 or more Hours of Service for the Hospital.
+Prior to June 30, 2014, your Vesting Years will include any service you performed as an employee of the University or Jefferson University Physicians, provided that you transferred to the Hospital following a termination of employment with either of those two employers.
+All service that you perform for the University after June 29, 2014 will be counted towards Vesting Years.